vivithemage/wp-publisher/README.md

 ## Overview

-WP Publisher is a gui application that can help drastically speed up local wordpress installation and deployment to digitalocean servers.
+A desktop app which helps speed up wordpress development and deployment on digitalocean servers.

-It does this allowing a user to:
+It does this by allowing a user to:

 1. Install a fresh installation of wordpress locally.
 2. Publish a wordpress website to a new digitalocean server.